 FAQs

 Hunter Grinders design and manufacture precision cylinder grinding machines for professional turf maintenance.
-Our machines are engineered to deliver fast, accurate and repeatable sharpening of mower cylinders and bedknives, supporting consistent cut quality and extended cutting unit life.
+Our machines are engineered to deliver fast, accurate and repeatable sharpening of mower cylinders (also known as cassettes or reels) and bedknives, supporting consistent cut quality and extended cutting unit life.

-What is a cylinder grinder and how does it work?
+• What is a spin grinder and how does it work?

 A cylinder grinder (also known as a cassette grinding machine or reel mower grinder) is used to sharpen the cutting cylinder on a mower.
 It works by rotating the cylinder against a grinding wheel to restore a precise cutting edge, ensuring clean and consistent turf cutting performance.